genomic-medicine-sweden/NGPIris/docs/README.md

 This will prompt NGP Iris to complain about incomplete credentials.
 Of course, the same error would occur if the reverse between the HCP and HCI fields would be true.

 ## Technical package documentation
-A thorough package documentation can be found in [docs.md](docs.md).
+A thorough package documentation can be found in the Technical documentation page.

 ## Basic usage
 NGP Iris can be used as a Python package or by using the command line.
 The following sections cover examples of how NGP Iris might be used as a package and how to use its various commands.